oxwazz/bypass-cors/README.md

 📷 Effortlessly access to your backend APIs and say goodbye to CORS headaches!

 > [!WARNING]
-> Important: This API is intended for development purposes only and should not be used in production environments.
+> This API is intended for development purposes only and should not be used in production environments.

 ### Contents